BattletechModders/LowVisibility/README.md

 - [] Implement Narc Effect - check status on target mech, if Effect.EffectData.tagData.tagList contains ```lv_narc_effect```, show the target even if it's outside sensors/vision range.
 Apply no penalty?

 - [] Validate functionality works with saves - career, campaign, skirmish

-- [] Distinction between visual lock and sensor lock; if you have visual lock, you can see the target's silhouette.
-If you have sensor lock, your electronics can target them.
-You need both to have normal targeting modifiers.

-- [] If you have visual + sensor lock, you share your vision with allies.
-If you have sensor lock, and have the ```lv_share_sensor_lock``` tag, you share your sensor lock with allies.

 - [] Implement  rings for vision lock range, ECM range, similar to what you have with sensor range (blue/white ring around unit)